Moody Coliseum - SMU Mustangs

 Moody Coliseum is on the beautiful campus of Southern Methodist University – the campus itself covers 243 acres with an enrollment of about 11,000 students.
 The neighborhood surrounding campus is called University Park, located just north of downtown Dallas off I-75.
 Within a short distance is Mockingbird Station, a development of shops, dining, and apartment complexes that were built around the Mockingbird DART light rail stop.
 Mockingbird Station has about 11 different restaurants and 18 shops – the most popular spot is the Londoner Pub.
 The complex also includes the Angelika Film Center, which provides an 8-screen theater (complete with stadium seating) devoted to independent and specialty films.
 In addition, just a short walk from Mockingbird Station is Campisi’s Restaurant, a Dallas staple since 1946.

-If you can’t find what you’re looking for at Mockingbird Station, just walk a few blocks north on SMU Boulevard and you’ll find Torchy’s Tacos, Milo Butterfingers, and the Barley House.
-The Barley House is the perfect college bar, especially if you plan to partake in alcoholic beverages, with its large list of beers on tap from breweries around the state.
+If you can’t find what you’re looking for in Mockingbird Station, just walk a few blocks north on SMU Boulevard and you’ll find Torchy’s Tacos, Milo Butterfingers, and the Barley House.
+The Barley House is the perfect college bar, especially if you plan to take part in alcoholic beverages, with its large list of beers on tap from breweries around the state.
 Of course, the DART light rail can easily get you to plenty of other pre or postgame activities, with downtown Dallas being just a short commute south.

 There is plenty of lodging around the SMU campus, with downtown Dallas being a short distance away and accessible via the DART light rail.
 However, if you want to stay in the area there is the Beeman Hotel on North Central Expressway, a short walk from campus near SMU Boulevard, located just across the highway from the main local attraction here, the George W. Bush Presidential Library.
 Besides the library there is also the Meadows Museum, just off the main boulevard on SMU’s campus, which is well worth your time to visit.
 The public transit and location near Dallas provide plenty of tourist attractions and a wide range of restaurants and lodging for any fan attending a game at SMU.